Why Should I Use Fetch Mail Instead of an Email Forwarder?

 - Click the checkboxes next to the options that best suit your needs:

-- Click Add Account.
+- Click the Add Account button.

 Fetch Mail with AOL